Note: the offers mentioned below are subject to change at any time and some may no longer be available.

-Now that we’ve explored each of the cards in Chase’s Ultimate Rewards ecosystem individually and in depth, we’re going to discuss the value of holding multiple or all of them.
+Now that we’ve explored each of the cards in Chase’s Ultimate Rewards ecosystem individually and in depth (see our guides to the Chase Sapphire Reserve, the Chase Sapphire Preferred Card, Chase Freedom, Chase Freedom Unlimited, and the Ink Business Preferred Credit Card), we’re going to discuss the value of holding multiple or all of them.
 When used in concert with each other effectively, there’s no greater return on your spending.

 Why Chase Ultimate Rewards